uabrc/uabrc.github.io/docs/help/faq.md

 ![!File browser bar with Show Dotfiles checked.](images/faq_odd_show_dotfiles.png)

 If you are using the terminal, you'll need to use `cd` to navigate to the appropriate directory and enter use `ls` with the `-a` flag to list all files and directories, including hidden ones.

+### What is a segfault error?

+A segfault, or segmentation fault, often causes unexpected termination of software.
+These errors are caused by software attempting to access memory that it isn't allowed to access.
+An error typically includes a long string of hexadecimal characters like `0x000055ea4064c135`, but with different values, and one or more of `segmentation fault`, `segfault` and/or `SIGSEGV`.

+These issues are most commonly caused by programming errors, but can be related to out-of-memory errors.
+If you encounter a segmentation fault, first try increasing the memory requested for the job.
+It may help to learn more about [SLURM](/docs/cheaha/slurm/introduction.md) and [job efficiency](/docs/cheaha/job_efficiency.md).

+### What is a bus error?

+A bus error is almost always related to a process requesting more memory than is available.
+In other words, the job ran out of memory.
+The simplest solution is to increase the requested memory for the job.
+It may help to learn more about [SLURM](/docs/cheaha/slurm/introduction.md) and [job efficiency](/docs/cheaha/job_efficiency.md).